kisonar/devops/installation/stuff/linux/gluster-fs/README.md

 Install at Ansible Controller manually ansible-galaxy collection install gluster.gluster

-It is also beign done during ansible-playbook run.
+It is also beign done during ansible-playbook run with tag extensions.
 ```

 # Notes